Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 - Congratulations, you should be ready to start using AutoCAD Web App by now signing-in

-- Get the following template files (template file and image logo), which has a completed paper space title block done for you with some global settings updated, and copy to a sub-folder; tdj > cad > autocad-web >templates, so you can reuse this for each of your projects
+- Get the following template files (template file and image logo), which has a completed paper space title block done for you with some global settings updated, and copy downloaded template files to a sub-folder; tdj > cad > autocad-web >templates, so you can reuse this for each of your projects

-- Create another sub-folder; tdj > cad > autocad-web >"project block name" so you have a place to save your first 2D AutoCAD Web App project
+- Create another sub-folder; tdj > cad > autocad-web >your "project" name (Step Block demo) so you have a place to save your first 2D AutoCAD Web App project

 You should already be using Chrome, but just in case, support states that the AutoCAD Web App is supported also with Mozilla Firefox, and Microsoft Edge, you can check out the more details and features here on AutoDesk knowledge network.